Bira/octopus-carnival/_drafts/lphr-scene-01.md

 Arcturus' position in the map and the balcony (behind and above Nox), as well as its elevation.
 And he hit!

-The horse apple veers off-course at the last minute because of course Barzilai has a **Missile Shield** on himself, but he still flinches and spills his wine, ordering Nox and the dottari to move against the crowd.
+The horse apple veers off-course at the last minute because Barzilai has a **Missile Shield** on himself, but he still flinches and spills his wine, ordering Nox and the dottari to move against the crowd.
 The fight is on!

 Now, the original book recommends dealing with the crowd abstractly.
 It makes